District F

 About the Council Member

-After serving a term as Alief ISD Trustee, position 7, she was elected to Houston City Council in 2020 as the first Black woman and person under 40 (at the time of her election) to serve in this role.
+After serving a term as Alief ISD Trustee, position 7, she was elected to Houston City Council in 2019 as the first Black woman and person under 40 to serve in this role.
 Thomas proudly serves Alief, Westchase, Tanglewilde, Briar Meadow, Westmont, and the historic Piney Point communities.

-As Chair of the Housing and Community Affairs Committee, Councilmember Thomas oversees priorities related to Housing, Veteran Affairs, and Homelessness.
+As Chair of Housing and Community Affairs for the city, Councilmember Thomas oversees priorities related to Housing, Veteran Affairs, Homelessness, and Solid Waste.
 She remains focused on improving the lives of Houstonians by making a lasting impact on the quality of life for all its residents.
-She is vocal about the importance of public safety, education, preserving affordable housing options for all families, and quality of life investments – such as The Alief Neighborhood Center.
+She is vocal about the importance of safety, education, and preserving affordable housing options for all working families, those experiencing homelessness, and quality of life investments – such as The Alief Neighborhood Center.

-Prior to her roles in office, Thomas was a leader in the nonprofit administration/management industry for over 15 years.
-She currently serves as Program Coordinator and Assistant Professor of Community Development at Prairie View A&M and teaches introduction to community development, community research, community politics, and cultural heritage & preservation.
+Prior to her roles in office, Thomas led the nonprofit management industry for over 15 years.
+She currently serves as Program Coordinator and Assistant Professor of Community Development at Prairie View A&M and teaches introduction to community development, community research, community politics and cultural heritage and preservation.